openstack/cinder-specs/README.rst

 status of a blueprint for a given release can be found by looking at the blueprint in launchpad.
 Not all approved blueprints will get fully implemented.

-Specifications have to be re-proposed for every release.
-The review may be quick, but even if something was previously approved, it should be re-reviewed to make sure it still makes sense as written.
+**Previously approved specifications must be re-proposed for a new release.**
+The review will most likely be quick, but we need to make sure that everyone still understands the spec as written, and that it still fits in with the project's plans.

 Prior to the Juno development cycle, this repository was not used for spec reviews.
 Reviews prior to Juno were completed entirely through Launchpad